 On the other hand, extracranial causes are linked to illnesses in other parts of the body.
 For example, liver disease or kidney disease can affect brain function and cause recurrent seizures.

 Seizures can develop in cats of all ages, underlining the need for early detection.
-Brain disorders and
+Brain disorders and exposure to toxins can also lead to epilepsy, so recognising disease within the brain is crucial.

 Even though seizures are intense events, cats often seem fine in between so thorough evaluation and regular check-ups are essential for proper epilepsy care.